When you tell people you’re living in an RV fulltime*, the first question you get is, “Don’t you work?”

 If you have any questions about how this all works out, be sure to pop them in below.

 By the way!
-If you’re interested in creating a business you love that you can take with you wherever you go, but aren’t sure where to start, you may be interested in my membership Launch Tech Academy.
+If you’re interested in creating a business you love that you can take with you wherever you go, but aren’t sure where to start, I’d love to chat!

 *For the purpose of this article, when I refer to how we live, fulltime is one word.
 Because people who do what we do are “fulltimers” — fun fact for today!